How to Get Help With Bills: Resources

 Modest Needs has been working since 2002 to provide temporary financial aid to people who live pay cheque to pay cheque.
 The organisation awards grants that can be used to pay for short-term expenses.

 Citizen Energy’s programme called Joe-4-Oil provides 100 gallons of heating oil to low-income individuals in 16 states.
-In Massachusetts, it awards families $150 credits to put toward their gas bills, while it installs solar panels for free in California.
+In Massachusetts, it awards families $150 credits to put toward their gas bills, while it installs solar panels for in California.

 Charities that help with housing costs